 Just a decade or so ago, 3D printing was being hailed as the next big revolution in manufacturing.
 Tech-savvy people around the world were looking excitedly forward to a new age of transport, where goods could be literally sent over the internet, with the customer’s machine putting together the physical object in their home.

 Of course, 3D printing could never have lived up to this level of hype.
-But it is now a fairly mature technology, and one that’s contributed to the design and manufacturing process in ways that the average consumer might not fully appreciate.
+But it is now a fairly mature technology with many low-cost 3D printers available, and one that’s contributed to the design and manufacturing process in ways that the average consumer might not fully appreciate.

 How has 3D Printing been affecting businesses?